 If you're planning your Mexican-inspired meal on a busy weeknight, prep (clean, chop and cook) as much as possible beforehand.
 We like to wash and chop our toppings, make our tortillas and even grill or cook our protein on meal prep day (for us that's Sunday).
 We meal-prep so that when we get home from work, everyone is hungry and we're exhausted, we can whip out all the fixings and get right down to it with little-to-no prep or cleanup!

 Now, let's get this fiesta started!

 Step 1: Get out the tortillas.

 Making tortillas is an art in itself (it took us a little trial and error) but it's something that can be a lot of fun.
 Plus, there's NOTHING like the flavor of a homemade tortilla.
-If you're pinched for time, try making them them ahead and storing them in the fridge.
+If you're pinched for time, try making them ahead and storing them in the fridge.
 This tried-and-true Whole-Grain Corn Tortillas (authentic Mexican recipe) is our favorite.
 It uses three simple ingredients and includes a quick video demonstration

 Kid-Friendly: Get your kids involved by making it a fun activity they can get excited about.
 After you roll out the balls, allow them to help with the tortilla press… they're sure to be mesmerized!

 If buying tortillas:

 If you don’t plan on making your own tortillas, check the label for FfL-friendly (minimally processed) ingredients.
 You can find more on what to look for in our post 100% Whole Grains, Flours and Starches.

 Side Note: Tortilla warmers are a wonderful way to keep your tortillas from getting cold after they leave the stove!
 There’s tons of options out there, but we've had a lot of success with this tortilla warmer.